Department of Justice (Western Australia)

-The Department of Justice is the Western Australian government department responsible for the provision of justice, legal, corrective, registry, guardianship and trustee services to meet the needs of the community and the Western Australian Government.
+The Department of Justice is the Government of Western Australia department responsible for the provision of justice, legal, corrective, registry, guardianship and trustee services to meet the needs of the community.

 History

 The original Department of Attorney General existed between 1891 and 1909.

 The subsequent department between 1909 and 1993 was named the Crown Law Department and was the longest lasting entity under the one name.

 In 1993 the Ministry of Justice was formed by the amalgamation of the former Corrective Services and Crown Law Departments and the Youth Justice Bureau, as well as some of the functions of the Ministry of Consumer Affairs.
-During which time, the Ministry of Justice formed an SDA with the Department of Infrastructure, Regional Development and Cities in order to provide the administration of justice to the external territories of Christmas Island and Cocos (Keeling) Islands.
+During which time, the Ministry of Justice formed an SDA with the Department of Infrastructure, Regional Development & Cities in order to provide the administration of justice to the external territories of Christmas Island and Cocos (Keeling) Islands.

 Then it was changed to the Department of Justice between 2001 and 2006.

 On 1 February 2006, the Department of Justice was abolished, and functions of the department passed to two newly formed departments: the Department of the Attorney General and the Department of Corrective Services.

 On 1 July 2017, the Department of the Attorney General and the Department of Corrective Services were amalgamated to form the Department of Justice, as part of the Machinery of Government changes introduced earlier that year.